On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: The mod two cohomology of and Hodge numbers of

+where $\sigma^1_j$ is an edge of $\sigma^2_k$.
+By Lemma~\ref{lem:topology_for_intersections} these groups are all isomorphic to $\ZZ_2^8$.
+Since there are $30$ such intersections, we have that

-We consider the bottom from of the spectral sequence appearing in Theorem~\ref{thm:cech_to_derived}.
-The cohomology groups of the corresponding \u{C}ech complex is computed using the analogous computation over the integers, as described in the proof of Theorem~\ref{thm:cech_to_derived}.
-Since $\breve{H}^3(\U,\shH^0_{\ZZ_2}) \cong \ZZ_2$ and $H_3(\breve{\shL}_\RR,\ZZ_2) \cong \ZZ_2$, the differentials
+To obtain the last two rows of the spectral sequence, note that the corresponding \u{C}ech complex is computed using the analogous computation over the integers, as described in the proof of Theorem~\ref{thm:cech_to_derived}.
+Since $\breve{H}^3(\U,\shH^0_{\ZZ_2}) \cong \ZZ_2$ and $H^3(\breve{\shL}_\RR,\ZZ_2) \cong \ZZ_2$, the differentials

 on the $E_2$ and $E_3$ pages respectively vanish.
 Since, $h^1(\breve{\shL}_\RR,\ZZ_2) = h^2(\breve{\shL}_\RR,\ZZ_2) = 101$ by \cite[Corollary~$1.2$]{AP19}, we have that $\dim \coker(\delta) = 40$ and hence $\dim \ker(\delta) = 100$.
 We show in Theorem~\ref{Relating to integral points} that bases of these vector spaces can be identified with integral points in faces of $\Delta_{\PP^4}$.